neldajohn/INTRO_TO_IM/March23/README.md

 - I discovered that once I switch an LED on, I could make keep it that way until a switch is clicked on again.

 ## Outcome:
-- Below are photos of the outcome of the Board as well as the schematic.
+- Below are photos of the outcome of the Board from different angles.
 ![](Media/4388.jpg)
 ![](Media/73669.jpg)
 ![](Media/87675.jpg)